ardalansale/reactportfoliov2/README.md

 # Reactportfolio

 This portfolio was done for a class project.
-Utilized react.js as a framework for single page application and TailwindCSS for styling.
+Utilized react.js as a framework for single page application and Tailwind CSS for styling.
 I hope you enjoy.
 Feel free to let me if there is anything I should improve.

 ## Link